ArshiaRx/Java-Programming-Masterclass/5. Control Flow Statements/PaintJob/Readme.md

 Examples of input/output:

-*getBucketCount(3.4, 1.5); → should return 3 since the area is 3.4 and a single bucket can cover an area of 1.5
+* getBucketCount(3.4, 1.5); → should return 3 since the area is 3.4 and a single bucket can cover an area of 1.5

-*getBucketCount(6.26, 2.2); → should return 3 since the wall area is 6.26 and a single bucket can cover an area of 2.2.
+* getBucketCount(6.26, 2.2); → should return 3 since the wall area is 6.26 and a single bucket can cover an area of 2.2.

-*getBucketCount(3.26, 0.75); → should return 5 since the wall area is 3.26, and a single bucket can cover an area of 0.75 .
+* getBucketCount(3.26, 0.75); → should return 5 since the wall area is 3.26, and a single bucket can cover an area of 0.75 .

 Do your best to help Bob.

 NOTE: Use the method Math.ceil to round the number of calculated buckets (double) then convert it into an int before returning the value from the methods.

-NOTE: All methods should be defined as public static like we have been doing so far in the course.

 NOTE: Do not add the main method to the solution code.